<> <> <> <>

 Still, masturbation can actually be good for you, as it has many health benefits.

-In fact, masturbating can promote relaxation and better sleep quality, release endorphins that promote feelings of physical and mental wellbeing, reduce stress and boost self-esteem and body image.
+In fact, masturbating can promote relaxation and better sleep quality, release endorphins that promote feelings of physical and mental well-being, reduce stress, and boost self-esteem and body image [4].

 Can porn use contribute to erectile dysfunction?